Hiding Vegetables In Your Child’s Food? Is It a Good Idea?

 Involve Them in the Process

-When children participate in making their own meals, they're more inclined to eat them.
+When children participate in making their meals, they're more inclined to eat them.
 We're not just feeding them; we're equipping them with life skills.
 The next time you're in the kitchen, ask your child, “Would you like carrots or bell peppers in your stir fry?”
 Giving them a say in their food decision-making process can be empowering and may even encourage them to try new things.

 Final Thoughts on Hiding Vegetables: Strategy or a Quick Fix?